FabRuju/Unity-Attributes-Essentials/Docs/UrlAttribute.md

 ```cpp
 string urlHyperlink
 ```
 3 - (Optional) Specifies the alignment of the text within the box.
 Uses the GUIalignment enum.
+[About this enum](#guialignment-enum)
 ```javascript
 GUIalignment textAlignment
 ```